blockparty-sh/slpstream/README.md

 ## What is SLPStream?

-SLPStream is a frontend API for SLPDB that provides a streaming output of new transactions.
+SLPStream is a frontend API for GS++ that provides a streaming output of new transactions.
 Unlike [slpsockserve](https://github.com/fountainhead-cash/slpsockserve), SLPStream uses GS++ to for greater efficiency.

 ## Installation